Cost of Buying Property in Turkey

 Our Fee: 3% of the purchase price

-Transfer Deeds Tax: This is 4.4% and is usually split 50/ 50 between the buyer and seller.
+Transfer Deeds Tax: This is 4.4%.
 Please note, that it goes on the assessed value, not the purchase price.
 Every council has a list of estimated property values and they will use this to calculate the tax.

 Tapu Registration (Title Deeds): £100.00